timo-eloranta/goalbygoal-info/privacy-policy.md

 - __Application__ means the software program provided by the Company downloaded by You on any electronic device, named Goal by Goal

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Timo Eloranta, the individual who has authored and published the Application..
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Timo Eloranta, the individual who has authored and published the Application.

 	For the purpose of the GDPR, the Company is the Data Controller.